Consensys/verax-documentation/get-involved/governance/overview-of-governance.md

 Core Council.
 Meetings are held monthly or as required, and the boards are composed of subject-matter experts, which may include external advisors.

-Stakeholders are any dApp or protocol that hsa integrated with registry, either by issuing attestations, or by depending on attestations within their dApp.
+Stakeholders are any dApp or protocol that has integrated with registry, either by issuing attestations, or by depending on attestations within their dApp.
 These stakeholders are issued NFTs and can vote on proposals.
 NFTs are issued to stakeholders by the core council.